First, a quick backgrounder on the Chemicals in our Mattresses and Furniture...

-A futon is a good option if it is filled with 100% organic cotton or wool batting.
+A futon is also a good option if it is filled with 100% organic cotton or wool batting.
 With an unfinished or naturally finished wood.

 The best option for curtains is to buy your own fabric and make them yourself (or have them made) so that you can get something that has no flame retardants, stain repellants, or "wrinkle-free" chemicals.
-I'm going to attempt making blinds out of heavy duty aluminum foil for a chemical-free black out effect.

 With other furniture you will also want to look for inert materials like metal, glass, solid wood with natural finishes, tables with ceramic tiles etc..

 Vintage furniture might be tolerable for some if you are sure it hasn't bee re-finished recently with conventional products, and has not been exposed to chemical cleaning products, smoke, mould, or other substances in its previous life.